 C. Employment with an International Organization

-The International Education and Global Engagement, through International Students and Scholars, offers a variety of services to help degree-seeking international students and scholars understand their employment benefits.
+The Office of International Students and Scholars offers a variety of services to help degree-seeking international students and scholars understand their employment benefits.
 The following services are available to new and continuing students as well as alumni:

-Click here to view the Fall 2020 / Winter 2021 Workshop Schedule and choose your preferred Zoom session.
+- You can participate in helpful information sessions throughout the year.
+Click here to view the Fall 2020 / Winter 2021 Workshop Schedule and choose your preferred method of participation.